 - Small, kitten-friendly morsels

-- The food pieces might be too small for adult cats.
-Some may even disregard chewing and simply swallow them whole
+- The food pieces may be too small for adult cats

 - Not as high in calories as other recipes